 The eutrophic bogs, in which sedges (Carex species) play the main role, occur in the temperate zone, regardless of climate, wherever the soil is wetted by calcareous but not brackish groundwater.
 They all belong to the pedobiomes, namely the helobiomes.

 Blanket bogs.
-We had already mentioned these in the extreme oceanic climate of the Atlantic moors in the British Isles and all along the west coast of Scandinavia.
+We had already mentioned these in the extreme oceanic climate of the Atlantic heath region of the British Isles and all along the west coast of Scandinavia.
 They cover the whole terrain.

 Raised bogs.
-They are characteristic of the somewhat less oceanic north-western corner of Central Europe with heath areas, the whole boreonemoral zone and the southern part of the boreal zone (◘ Fig. K-18, ◘ Fig. K-19).
+They are characteristic of the somewhat less oceanic NW corner of C Europe with heath areas, the whole boreo-nemoral zone and the S part of the boreal zone (◘ Fig. K-18, ◘ Fig. K-19).
 When typically formed, they are treeless.
-However, if the climate becomes more continental and drier, pines are also found on these moors, which are then referred to as forest raised bogs (◘ Fig. K-20).
-They run along the entire southern border of the boreal upland bog area (◘ Fig. K-21).
+However, if the climate becomes more continental and drier, pines are also found on these bogs, which are then referred to as forest raised bogs (◘ Fig. K-20).
+They run along the entire S border of the boreal upland bog area (◘ Fig. K-21).

-3. Aapamoors or strand bogs.
-They are found north of the high bog zone in Fennoscandia and western Siberia.
+Aapa mires or string bogs.
+They are found N of the high bog zone in Fennoscandia and in W Siberia.
 They are soligenous bogs with shallow slopes.
-They consist of somewhat elevated strands perpendicular to the slope and ombrotrophic; between them are elongated deepened areas filled with minerotrophic water (Finnish "rimpis", Swedish "flarke").
-The whole bog slopes down in steps, reminiscent of terraces in rice cultivation (FRG).
-The thrusting effect of the ice sheet, which covers the rimpis in winter and expands them in a horizontal direction, plays a role in the upward curvature of the strands (◘ Fig. K-22).
+They consist of somewhat elevated ridges perpendicular to the slope and ombrotrophic; between them are elongated deepened areas filled with minerotrophic water (Finnish "rimpis", Swedish "flarke").
+The whole bog slopes down in steps, reminiscent of terraces in rice cultivation.
+The thrusting effect of the ice sheet, which covers the rimpis in winter and expands them in a horizontal direction, plays a role in the upward curvature of the strings (◘ Fig. K-22).

-4. Pale peat bogs of the peat mound tundra.
+4. Palsa peat bogs of the peat hummock tundra.
 These occur already outside the boreal zone in the forest tundra in areas with a mean annual temperature below -1 °C. Soil ice plays a significant role in the formation of peat mounds, which can be 20 to 35 m long and 10 to 15 m wide and reach a height of 2 to 3 m (up to 7 m).
 If less snow is deposited on slightly elevated areas, frost penetrates the peat soil more rapidly.
 Ice layers form, and these attract water from the unfrozen surrounding peat soil.
 The ice lenses become thicker and lift the peat up.
 Since not all the ice melts in summer, some of the elevation remains.
 As a result, the next year the snow cover is even less, the ground freezes even more rapidly; the ice masses grow larger year by year, and the peat mound with the ice core grows higher.
 In summer the whole thing sinks in, creating a ditch-like depression around the peat mound, filled with water, in which the dwarf birch (Betula nana) and cotton grasses (Eriophorum) grow (◘ Fig. K-23).
-The top of the peat mounds (palses) may dry out in summer, in which case it develops cracks.
+The top of the peat mounds (Palsen) may dry out in summer, in which case it develops cracks.
 It is then eroded by the wind and may be worn away completely.
-Most of the palses are thought to be subfossil formations from a colder climatic period and are in the process of dissolution.
-They are thermokarst phenomena of smaller extent (► Chapter J).
+Most of the Palsen are thought to be subfossil formations from a colder climatic period and are in the process of disintegration.
+They may be considered as thermokarst phenomena of smaller extent (► Chapter J).

 5. Polygonal bogs: These are typical of the Arctic (ZB IX).
 They are discussed further below.